prakashnair1998/Malaria/README.md

-# learn
+# Project

-Repo for personal learning
-Begin with Titanic dataset to predict deaths
+Deep learning to identify Malaria cells using CNN (Python)